darcyclarke/thoughts/functions-vs.methods.md

 ### So you're telling me...

 So, what this means is that `hello` derives/inherits from a base type object... and is, therefore, both a **"function"** and a **"method"**.
-That said, there's a ton more you could/should learn about [hoisting](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting), [context/closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) & [inheritance](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Inheritance).
+That said, there's a ton more you should read about [hoisting](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting), [context/closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) & [inheritance](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Inheritance).

 ### But ultimately, this means...